Temporal resolution2000, 2010, 2014, 2016, 2018, 2020

 The Centers for Disease Control and Prevention (CDC) developed a Social Vulnerability Index (SVI) using 16 census variables.
 Social Vulnerability is the extent to which an area's social conditions affect the response and prevention of disasters.
 The SVI was created to help differentiate the relative vulnerability of a particular place from those around it.

-The 15 census tract variables are sorted by commonality into four different themes: Socioeconomic Status, Household Composition & Disability, Minority & Language, Housing & Transportation.
+The 16 census tract variables are sorted by commonality into four different themes: Socioeconomic Status, Household Characteristics, Racial and Ethnic Minority Status, Housing Type and Transportation.
 These four themes comprise the SVI.

 RationaleThe SVI’s objective is to allow key stakeholders to design more beneficial and efficient response strategies and predict the level of support and resources needed in an area following a disastrous event.
 It allows for improved response preparation, funding allocation, and resource distribution proportionally across communities by their vulnerability.